Medically reviewed by Drugs.com. Last updated on Jul 3, 2021.

-Medications containing opioids, such as tramadol (Conzip, Ultram) or oxycodone (Oxycontin, Roxicodone, others), can lead to dependence and addiction, so these drugs generally are prescribed only when other treatments fail.
+Medications containing opioids, such as tramadol (Conzip, Ultram, others) or oxycodone (Oxycontin, Roxicodone, others), can lead to dependence and addiction, so these drugs generally are not prescribed unless all other treatments fail.

 Topical treatments.
 Capsaicin cream, which contains a substance found in hot peppers, can cause modest improvements in peripheral neuropathy symptoms.
 You might have skin burning and irritation where you apply the cream, but this usually lessens over time.
 Some people, however, can't tolerate it.

 Lidocaine patches are another treatment you apply to your skin that might offer pain relief.
 Side effects can include drowsiness, dizziness and numbness at the site of the patch.